 All necessary steps - At all times, the minimum acceptable level of IESO-controlled grid system security is the level afforded by observance of emergency condition operating limits.
-All necessary steps are to be taken, including the interruption of non-dispatchable load, to observe the emergency condition operating limits.
+All necessary steps are to be taken, including the interruption of non-dispatchable load or price responsive load, to observe the emergency condition operating limits.